 It is set to limit its channels added to a Roku account.
 This pin may not prevent already X-rated channels from being viewed and neither does it prevent X-rated network titles from being browsed.
 It works parental control on Roku.
 First, set your Roku account to use a PIN to contribute any channel from either the Network Store.

 Certain features are also available that permit you to hide products such as the Roku home screen Movie / TV store but also News so your kids may not be able to view them.
-How to hide Roku home screen movie / TV shop and Newsfeed, follow these steps below,
+How to hide Roku home screen movie / TV shop and Newsfeed, follow these steps below:

-Now, choose “Hide” and to save the changes to the Movie / TV Store and News feed alternative.
+Step 2: Now, choose “Hide” and to save the changes to the Movie / TV Store and News feed alternative.
 The products from the home screen will also be hidden.

 Although users of Roku players do not have much to do with parental controls, users of Roku TV can also use Roku parental control to limit access to data for television content broadcasting over most of the air based on gender ratings.
 You can determine the rating boundaries but will block programs which do not meet the ranking settings.
 Changes in parental settings of Roku can also be prevented by establishing a PIN such as streaming teams in Roku.
 Follow the instructions below if you would like to understand the process of setting privacy settings on Roku TV.

-Then pick the TV tuner and also the channels will be scanned by the device.
+Step 2: Pick the TV tuner and also the channels will be scanned by the device.
 Allow parental control of Roku TV.

 Certain third-party subscription services such as Netflix, Hulu, Amazon, YouTube, and so on need additional parental control Roku for each.
 Although all you will get on place parental control on Roku is setting up the PIN, hiding channels, or hiding some titles by rating boundaries (just for Roku TV), it is still better than doing nothing.